Tomato brown rugose fruit virus: Hosts and symptoms

+Transmission

-TransmissionTomato brown rugose fruit virus can be transmitted mechanically - the virus is stable outside of the plant and so can spread between plants on contaminated tools, clothes or hands.
+Tomato brown rugose fruit virus can be transmitted mechanically - the virus is stable outside of the plant and so can spread between plants on contaminated tools, clothes or hands.
 Seed transmission is suspected but has not yet been verified, though it has been detected on tomato seed moving in trade.
 The virus can also spread via plant propagation.
 It has been inferred that mechanical transmission from the seed coat to the growing plant may occur.

 Buff-tailed bumblebees are often used in tomato production to pollinate plants.
 It has been found that bumblebees can also spread ToBRFV between tomato as they pick up the virus during pollination.

 Management

-To date no cultivars resistant to ToBRFV have been identified.
+Several cultivars have been developed with resistance against ToBRV and are sold commercially.
 As the virus is transmitted easily through mechanical means, hygiene best practise is essential to reduce impacts when outbreaks are detected.
 The virus can survive a long time on various surfaces - at least 2 hours on skin and gloves, at least 3 on hard plastics and at least 1 month on glass, aluminium and stainless steel.
 The disinfectants Virkon S and Huwa-San are effective on most surfaces, but only after an hour of exposure.
 Plastic trays can be soaked in hot water (90 C for 5 minutes) to eliminate the virus, or at 70 C for 5 minutes and then treated with Virkon.

-In October 2020, Enza Zaden announced that their tomato breeding team had identified a gene that provides high resistance to ToBRFV.
-They indicate that they expect to have tomato varieties with this resistance in the coming years.